NWChemEx/ChemCache/utils/data_management/README.md

 To Test generate_basis.py Locally
 =================================

+We strongly recommend testing in a git branch you can delete (these commands will create A LOT of files that you don't want to track)

 1. Get the data.
 Try running (in the root of the repo):
    ```
    python3 -m venv venv